-La Baronnie is regal and elegant, inside and out.
+La Baronnie has a welcoming, family-friendly atmosphere, bucolic views and huge bedrooms with plenty of natural light.
+Style sways from room to room.
+Some are regal and elegant, inside and out.
 Think summer home away from the palace (albeit on a smaller scale) and you’ll be about right, though the ambiance is not at all royal, more well-to-do.
-The restful Domaine du Bien-Etre (‘House of Well-Being’) is less grand but no less beautiful, with the same traditional French décor and original features.
-Both have a welcoming, family-friendly atmosphere, bucolic views and huge bedrooms with plenty of natural light.
+Others are less grand and more coastal-chic with wood-clad walls, but with the same traditional French décor and original features.
 Outside, the fabulous gardens, rampant with wisteria and roses, offer peace and tranquility under shady pine and fruit trees.
 Venture through the front door and within minutes you can be sitting in a cosy restaurant, browsing through the chic boutiques that line the streets of Saint Martin, or ambling along the town’s picturesque harbour.

-- Both buildings are historic gems, with fascinating interiors and personal touches everywhere
+- This is a historic gem, with fascinating interiors and personal touches everywhere

-- The ambiance is homely, restful and very welcoming, and the quiet gardens are ideal for relaxing away from the island’s summertime crowds
+- The ambiance is homely, restful and very welcoming, and the quiet gardens are ideal for escaping summer crowds

-- The owners and housekeepers really know the island inside out and have lots of suggestions for your time here
+- The dozen staff really know the island inside out and have lots of suggestions for your time here

 - The 18th-century décor is a bit sober and heavy-looking, which may not appeal to those on a beach holiday